Stay informed Subscribe to our Blog

 - Tracking AWS snapshot costs: Keep track of your Amazon EBS Snapshot costs with the help of tools in AWS Billing and Cost Management.
 A good practice is to use Cost Allocation Tags to keep track of the snapshot spending by different entities such as tenants and departments.
 Snapshots can also be tracked with the help of NetApp’s OnCommand Cloud Manager, a single-pane control panel for monitoring and managing all of your cloud resources.

-- Understand the gotchas in Amazon EBS snapshot and AWS snapshot costs.
+- Understand the gotchas in AWS EBS snapshot pricing.
 The first snapshot is always going to be the largest in size as it is a full copy of the Amazon EBS volume and the consequent snapshots will be the changes from the last snapshot.
+This has a big impact on EBS snapshot costs.

 - Amazon EBS snapshots use a “lazy load” process, where an Amazon EBS volume is spun up from a snapshot stored in Amazon S3, but all the data will not be completely copied to the newly created Amazon EBS volume at once.
 The data is copied as and when it is accessed, thus greatly reducing AWS storage costs.